 An Efficient Data Toolkit for Uncertainty Quantification in Ultrahigh-Resolution E3SM Land Model Simulations

-Dali Wang* (email@example.com), Fengming Yuan, Peter Schwartz, Shih-chief Kao, Michelle Thornton, Danial Ricciuto, Peter Thornton, Paul J. Hanson
+Dali Wang* (firstname.lastname@example.org), Fengming Yuan, Peter Schwartz, Shih-chieh Kao, Michelle Thornton, Danial Ricciuto, Peter Thornton, Paul J. Hanson

 Climate Change Science Institute and Environmental Sciences Division, Oak Ridge National Laboratory, Oak Ridge, TN

 With the development of high-resolution datasets and the availability of supercomputing, large-scale land simulation at ultrahigh-resolution (1 km by 1 km) becomes feasible.
 This study presents a toolkit designed for large-scale data processing to support uncertainty quantification (UQ) in ultrahigh-resolution E3SM Land Model Simulations (uELM) simulations on massively parallel computers, such as Summit and Frontier.
 This study presents the first application of its data toolkit to prepare atmospheric forcing and surface properties datasets for UQ in uELM simulations over North America.
 The simulation domain is an 8075 by 7814 grid at a 1km by 1 km resolution.
 The atmospheric forcing dataset used in this study is a temporally interpolated Daymet dataset with a 3-hour interval.
 The total size of the forcing dataset is around 50TB, containing seven variables: precipitation, shortwave radiation, longwave radiation, pressure, temperature, humidity, and wind.